-1904 - Smallpox isolation hospital, Bestwood Road, Bulwell Forest When isolation really meant isolation.
-It could be the set of a horror movie! |
+| 1904 - Smallpox isolation hospital, Bestwood Road, Bulwell Forest When isolation really meant isolation.
+Looks like the set of a Stephen King horror movie. |

 The local smallpox outbreak lasted for over a year but a more widespread acceptance of vaccinations played a significant role limiting its effects.
 The British Medical Journal reported on it in May 1903...

-society beauty Lady Mary Wortley Montagu (left) of Holme Pierrepont Hall in Nottingham.
-In 1712 she married the British ambassador to the Ottomon Empire (today's Turkey) and lived with her husband in Constantinople (today's Istanbul) where
+An early local champion of smallpox inoculations was society beauty Lady Mary Wortley Montagu (left) of Holme Pierrepont Hall in Nottingham.
+In 1712 she married the British ambassador to the Ottomon Empire (today's Turkey) and lived with her husband in Constantinople (today's Istanbul) where she witnessed the practice of variolation which she called "engrafting".
+Variolation used live smallpox virus in the pus taken from a mild smallpox blister and introduced it into scratched skin on the arm or leg of a previously uninfected person to promote immunity to the disease.

 Lady Mary's brother died of smallpox in 1713, and although she recovered from the disease in 1715, it left her with a disfigured face.